 Sending save the dates

-As soon as you have finalised your list you can send you’re ‘save the dates.’
+As soon as you have finalised your list you can send your ‘save the dates.’
 Save the date cards have become so popular and these days with the busy lives we all lead they are invaluable to guests.
 Most couples are inviting guests from other cities and from overseas.
 For these guests ‘save the dates’ are invaluable , both for budgeting the trip, booking flights and accommodation and also for arranging time off work.
 You can set up a wedding website, a facebook page, you can even send emails or cards by the old fashioned snail mail to do this.

 Don't count on declines

 Of course you will get some guests that can’t make it, in most situations that will be 15-30% of invitees but you can’t count on that, they may all come!
-As a general rule the smaller amount of guests you invite the higher percentage will actually attend, this is because it will be mostly family and close friends.
-The same goes the opposite way, if you have invited 350 guests, many of them may be co-workers or acquaintances that will decline your invitation and that percentage could be higher.
+As a general rule the smaller amount of guests you invite, the higher percentage will actually attend, this is because it will be mostly family and close friends.
+The same goes the opposite way, if you have invited 350 guests, many of them may be co-workers or acquaintances that may decline your invitation and that percentage could be higher.
 If you are having a destination wedding this could also affect your guest list.
 Never count on your invitees declining though as this often backfires.